XiaohanGang/International-Students-Opinion/README.md

 This is a secondary data of The International STEM Graduate Student Survey conducted in 2015 that aimed to assess multiple aspects of international graduate students in STEM majors in the US including reasons for their decisions of pursuing graduate study in the US, challenges they have experienced during their study, their future career plans and their intention to stay or leave the US after graduation (Han et al. 2015).
 Han et al (2015) used the combination of purposive and simple random sampling strategies through selecting STEM graduate students from the 10 universities that ranked top in the total number of enrolled international students as their sample group.
 A total number of 2,322 respondents completed the surveys in which 1,535 of them were domestic students and 787 were international students (ibid.), which were coded separately.
 I only utilized the data of international students for this analysis.

 The data can be obtained on ICPSR (https://www.icpsr.umich.edu/web/pages/) by searching for the key words, "international students".
-At the moment of this analysis, this study poped up in the third line of the results
+At the moment of this analysis, this study poped up in the third line of the results.

 # The Scripts

 There are two scripts, data_clean.py and analysis.py, which should be run by this order.

-# The first script serves to clean the data.

-## Prepare for the analysis
-1. Open the files of 'int_results.csv' and 'country_list.csv'.
-1. Trims down the variables into the ones needed for the analysis and lable the column names meaningfully.
-1. Create a column of regions in the country list.
-1. Recategorize the countries into regions.
-1. Merge the dataframes on the country code.
-1. Change the values into meaningful lables for the control variables.
-1. Calculate the accumulated attitude rates.
-1. Save the cleaned data into 'data_clean.csv'.
+The first script, data_clean.py, serves to clean the data.
+The input file are 'int_results.csv' and 'country_list.csv'. 'int_results.csv' is the raw data of survey responses from international students. 'country_list.csv' is the raw data that includes 218 countries, and each of them is assigned with a country code.
+To clean the data, the script works to trim down the variables into the ones needed for the analysis, change labels of the column names and values into meaningful ones and group the countries into regions by merging the two input files.

-# The second script, analysis.py, mainly works to run a factor analysis of the dependent variable, and OLS regression models for statistical analysis.
-It includes the following steps:
+The second script, analysis.py, mainly works to run a factor analysis of the dependent variable, and OLS regression models for statistical analysis.
+In particular, it generates the Eigenvalue and runs 4 models of OLS regression on the respective independent variables.

-## Present the variables
-1. Produce a quick overview of the primary independent variable (region) and the control variables using catplot figures.
-1. Produce distribution of each of the seven submeasurements of the dependent variable using a histogram.
-1. Produced distribution of each of the seven submeasurements of the dependent variable by regions using boxen plots.
-1. Producce distribution of accumulated rates of the dependent variable.

-## Factor analysis of the dependent variable
-1. Print the  Eigenvalue of the seven submeasurements.

-## OLS regression model
-1. Set up for the model.
-Since the primary independent variable and all control variables are categorical variables with string values, each category is coded into a dichotomous variable with numeric values of 0 and 1.
-1. Count the number of international students from each region.
-1. Run an OLS regression model for attitudes international students towards of graduate stem US education.
 Model 1 includes only the primary independent variables with the reference of the 'white' category.
 Model 2 adds the control variable of age with the reference of the '<30' category.
 Model 3 adds the control variable of gender with the reference of the 'male' category.
 Model 4 adds the control variable of discipline with the reference of the 'Computer Science' category.
 Coefficients (Betas) are generated in model 2, 3 and 4 to measure the changes in the independent variables affecting the dependent variable.

 # Additional files